Off-The-Beaten-Path Places In Tokyo

 Yanaka Ginza’s famous inhabitants are its stray cats.
 A handful of shops here are dedicated to these friendly felines.
 They only sell goods plastered with cute cat images!

-Although you’ll find many Tokyo locals coming on dates here, for tourists it is an off-the-beaten-path Tokyo gem.
+Although you’ll find many Tokyo locals coming on dates here, for tourists it is an off-the-beaten-path Tokyo hidden gem.

 Near Komagome Station on the Yamanote Line are the Rikugien Gardens, a quiet place to spend time in Tokyo.
 At this Japanese garden, several paths loop around a central lake – picturesque from all angles.
 Imagine twisted pine trees, traditional teahouses, koi fish, and many benches where you can enjoy the view.

 If you’re visiting the Rikugien Gardens in the winter, it is open until 9 p.m. for winter illuminations.
 Glowing lanterns light up the main path, and spotlights beam up the pine trees for a relaxing evening at the park.
+A perfect hidden gem in Tokyo!

 Kichijoji is a west Tokyo neighborhood that is popular with young Tokyo-ites.
 It has somehow stayed a Tokyo off-the-beaten-path neighborhood even though it’s very close to the Studio Ghibli Museum in Mitaka.
 If the Ghibli Museum is on your Tokyo itinerary, I suggest getting off the train one stop early and wandering through Kichijoji before or after your museum visit.